aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 ### Positional predicates

-There are two positional predicates
+There are four positional predicates

 - last frame followed by (/+)
 - last frame not followed by (/!)
+- first frame followed by (/^+)
+- first frame not followed by (/^!)

-Left side of operator should be one or more frame matchers (via comma).
+Left side of operator MUST be a frame matcher
+(or multiple via comma operator).

 Right is filter expression.
 Right filter expression will be applied